RitulKarkii/Mini-Task-Management-System/README.md

 # Mini-Task-Management-System
-A Web application where users can register, login, and manage task with categories and status
+A Web application where users can register, login, and manage task with categories and status.